 World Handicap Scheme changes

-Once you have your initial handicap in place, your handicap will be the average based from the best eight of the last 20 scores.
-Your initial handicap will be used to generate your first handicap index.
+Once you have your initial handicap in place, your ongoing handicap will be the average based from the best eight of the last 20 scores.
+If you have fewer scores submitted there is a sliding scale of calculation as follows:

 Your handicap will now change depending on the slope ratings of the course you are playing.
 This will indicate the difficulty of a golf course for the ‘bogey’ golfer relative to the scratch player.
 Most courses worldwide already operate the slope system so you may have come across this whilst playing abroad.

 If you are playing a harder course (determined by slope rating), you may get extra shots, and if playing an easier course, get less.

 Each set of tees will have a course rating and slope rating.
-These will be displayed at the club, either in the pro shop or by the first tee/starter’s box. (click here to join us)
+These will be displayed at the club, either in the pro shop or by the first tee/starter’s box.